 There are several types of the keto diet, but essentially, to achieve a state of ketosis, you have to severely reduce the amount of carbs you eat.
 (You can use this ketogenic calculator to create a custom food plan.)
 Data suggest the average American man over age 20 consumes 47.4 percent of his daily calories from carbs, and the average American woman over age 20 consumes 49.6 percent of her daily calories from carbs.
 (3) But in the classic ketogenic diet, which was originally used for the management of seizure disorders, 80 to 90 percent of calories come from fat, 5 to 15 percent come from protein, and 5 to 10 percent come from carbohydrates.

+The diet that worked for me was keto.
+Thanks for the recommendation for the keto strips- I ordered the exact ones and used my first test strip this morning- it worked great!!
+So I've got something else to keep me in check.
+Dropped 100 pounds after my first child (I really went overboard about eating for two- I thought I was doing something good) and then dropped 30 after my second child.
 Since then, it's the same 10-15 pounds that I keep losing and gaining back.
 Love your mantras- I've written a few down in my journal and some just ring in my head like a music track- never two in a row!!
 Can't outrun your fork!!
-The one about losing weight, looking good in the mirror, then world domination is my favorite.
 With keto, it gets me fantastic and very quick results and I go with a recarb meal (not recarb day) once a week.
 Eat a little more carbs after workouts.
 Now with the strips, I can see if what I'm doing post-workout keeps me in keto.
-I wish this article had come out a couple of months ago- I did hours of research before going keto, much of it bland, definitely no animal gifs.
 Thanks for all your resources- they are so eye-opening and so motivating (and funny)!!
+I did hours of research about keto- if your article had come out a couple of months earlier- it would havr saved me all that time!!
 Great knowing that if I feel like I need the boost with 1-1 coaching it is available.
 Keep up the outstanding work!

 Affiliate Disclosure: There are links on this site that can be defined as affiliate links.
 This means that I may receive a small commission (at no cost to you) if you purchase something when clicking on the links that take you through to a different website.
 By clicking on the links, you are in no way obligated to buy.